RedisLabs/redislabs-docs/content/modules/add-module-to-database.md

 {{< note >}}
 - Before you add a module to a database, we recommend that you [upgrade the module]({{< relref "/modules/add-module-to-cluster.md" >}}) to the latest version.
-- Modules can be add to database only when creating a new database.
+- Modules can be added to a database only when creating a new database.
     You can't add a module to an existing database.
 - After you add a module to the database, certain database fields for the database are disabled according to the supported capabilities of the module.